 Technical freeride at lower speed requires more responsive and

-In the rest of this point, we dive deeper into the characteristics of a good freeride longboard truck.
+In the rest of this post, we dive deeper into the characteristics of a good freeride longboard truck.
 Hopefully, this will clear out things for you as which trucks to choose for your own freeriding goals.

 To learn more about what freeriding is and the techniques involved, see this other post.